walb-linux/walb-tools/doc/state-action.md

 # States and Actions

-Each volume has a state.
+Each volume has a state at each server.
-Each volume may run several actions concurrently.
+Each server may run several actions concurrently for a volume.

 There are several kinds of tasks to run on a volume.
 Tasks are classified to foreground or background.